Skip to content

 How to perform a skin check and what to look for

-To check your skin yourself, you need a well-lit room, a full-length mirror and a handheld mirror (or a loved one to help you).
+To check your skin yourself, you need a well-lit room, a full-length mirror and a handheld mirror (or ask a loved one to help you).
 Follow these simple steps to check your skin:

 Having regular skin checks performed by a doctor is one of the best ways to protect yourself from skin cancer.
 To do this, you can visit a GP, a dermatologist (specialist) or a skin cancer clinic.
-It’s always a good idea to do a self-check yourself first.
+It’s always a good idea to do a self-check first.
 That way, you can show them anything you’re worried about or that has changed.

-The GP, dermatologist or clinician will check your skin using a dermatoscope – which is more powerful than the human eye.
+The GP, dermatologist or clinician will check your skin using a dermatoscope, which is more powerful than the human eye.

 There’s a lot of information out there about skin cancer and protection, so it can be hard to know exactly what will work best for you.